jampp/geeks/_src/_posts/2018-12-19-jplotlib-help-your-teams-to-leverage-data-by-using-the-perfect-graphs.markdown

 ## Bonus Points

-You can preset your brand’s color palette predefine color maps for heatmaps.
+You can also set your brand’s color palette define color maps.
 This ensures a clean and coherent look and your Marketing team will love you.

 ![ colors ]({{site.url}}/assets/images/jplotlib/colors.png){: .center-image }